Edinburgh Gardens Heritage Reviews, Plans and Studies

 A scan of the original report has been published by the City of Yarra.

 Here is an electronic conversion of that report, which is searchable.
-It may have some conversion inaccuracies.
+It may have some conversion and formatting inaccuracies caused by the conversion process.

 While the 2004 Lovell Chen Conservation Management Plan was equivocal about the heritage value of the former railway line, the earlier Swanson landscape study pulled no punches, opening with